-Employee questions whether OEA in fact has a limited right over RIF appeals and refers to a portion of the Washington Teacher's Union30 case which references that at the time of OEA's creation, the D.C.
+Employee questions whether OEA in fact has a limited right over RIF appeals and refers to a portion of the Washington Teacher's Union39 case which references that at the time of OEA's creation, the D.C.
 Council described this Office as an "independent, personnel appeals authority which will hear all personnel related employee appeals."
 Employee's reliance on this statement is misguided.
-The Omnibus Personnel Reform Amendment Act of 1998 ("OPRAA") amendments provide that employees separated via a RIF are entitled to one round of lateral competition within their competitive level and thirty (30) days advanced written notice of the effective date of the RIF.31 Further, OEA's jurisdiction regarding RIFs is well established and this Office has consistently held that RIF appeals are generally limited to whether Agency 1) properly provided Employee with one round of lateral competition within her competitive level and 2) gave Employee thirty (30) days specific written notice prior to the effective date of the RIF.32
+The Omnibus Personnel Reform Amendment Act of 1998 ("OPRAA") amendments provide that employees separated via a RIF are entitled to one round of lateral competition within their competitive level and thirty (30) days advanced written notice of the effective date of the RIF.
+Further, OEA's jurisdiction regarding RIFs is well established and this Office has consistently held that RIF appeals are generally limited to whether Agency 1) properly provided Employee with one round of lateral competition within her competitive level and 2) gave Employee thirty (30) days written notice prior to the effective date of the RIF.
+Here and 2 gave Employee thirty (30) days written notice prior to the effective date of the RIF.